tiliado/nuvolaplayer/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: "\U0001F680 Request feature"
-about: "If you have a suggestion (and may want get it to implemented \U0001F642)!"
+about: "Use this template if you have a suggestion (and may want get it to implemented \U0001F642)."

 ---